sinducutesmile/sonarQube/README.md

 # sonarQube
-this is for sonarrQube setup
+this is for sonarQube setup